Deepomatic/dmake/README.md

 - **dmake_version** *(string)*: The dmake version.
 - **app_name** *(string)*: The application name.
 - **blacklist** *(array\<file path\>, default = [])*: List of dmake files to blacklist.
-- **env** *(object)*: Environment variables to embed in built docker images.
+- **env** *(mixed)*: Environment variables to embed in built docker images.
+It can be one of the followings:
+    - a file path
+    - an object with the following fields:
+        - **default** *(object, optional)*: List of environment variables that will be set by default.
 It must be an object with the following fields:
-    - **default** *(mixed, default = {})*: List of environment variables that will be set by default.
-It can be one of the followings:
-        - a file path to another dmake file that declares a default environment.
-        - a dictionnary of strings
+            - **source** *(string)*: Source a bash file which defines the environment variables before evaluating the strings of environment variables passed in the *variables* field.
+            - **variables** *(free style object, default = {})*: Defines environment variables used for the services declared in this file.
+You might use pre-defined environment variables (or variables sourced from the file defined in the *source* field).
         - **branches** *(free style object, default = {})*: If the branch matches one of the following fields, those variables will be defined as well, eventually replacing the default.
+            - **source** *(string)*: Source a bash file which defines the environment variables before evaluating the strings of environment variables passed in the *variables* field.
+            - **variables** *(free style object, default = {})*: Defines environment variables used for the services declared in this file.
+You might use pre-defined environment variables (or variables sourced from the file defined in the *source* field).
 - **docker** *(mixed)*: The environment in which to build and deploy.
 It can be one of the followings:
     - a file path to another dmake file (which will be added to dependencies) that declares a docker field, in which case it replaces this file's docker field.
     - an object with the following fields: